-- Improve range and tracking of pupil voice regarding participation in sporting activities to include questions around barriers to participation and to act accordingly to reduce those barriers. - Further develop lunchtime and support staff as well as playground friends to provide additional physical activities at these times. - Raising the profile of PE through the Primary Sports Leaders programme make provision to challenge the more able athletes. - To raise the participation numbers in sport using data, including health information form NHS partners, to target the children who are reluctant to participate. - Ensuring children and families understand the importance of physical health to their mental wellbeing.
+- Continue to develop tracking of pupil voice regarding participation in sporting activities to include questions around barriers to participation and to act accordingly to reduce those barriers. - Continue to develop lunchtime and support staff to provide additional physical activities at these times. - Implement Playground Friends system in which pupils apply to run particular games and activities at playtimes and receive training on this. - Raise the profile of PE through the Primary Sports Leaders programme make provision to challenge the more able athletes. - Ensure children and families understand the importance of physical health to their mental wellbeing through 'Come Learn with Me' events.